Pizza Factory: Early history

 In 1988, the chain had 36 franchise restaurants, located in California, Arizona, Idaho, and Oregon.
 Willey said that the company's goal was to add 20 to 25 new restaurant locations each year, with no more than that, as the two couples desired to keep the company small enough to continue overseeing it themselves.
 The couples' ultimate ideal goal was to have 200 locations by 1992.
 While most locations had little or no competition, the couples stated that this was not the reason for the success of each franchise.
 Three training schools were established to teach franchisees about the company and about operating one of its restaurants.
 The company also sponsored an annual convention, as well as semiannual regional meetings.
 Each quarter, a field director who was also a franchise owner would inspect each location for cleanliness, uniformity, and consistency of food preparation.
 As of 1988, Entrepreneur rated Pizza Factory at number 485 on its list of the top 500 franchises in the United States.
 The magazine noted that it was unusual for a two-year-old company to be included on the list.

 By May 1989, the company had grown to include 45 restaurants, located in small towns across six states: Arizona, California, Florida, Idaho, Oregon and Washington.
 At that time, Pizza Factory had launched its first promotional campaign consisting of television, newspaper and radio advertisements, as well as billboards.
-The Rice brothers were hired to represent Pizza Factory in the company's television commercials.
 Pizza Factory had increased its position to number 454 on Entrepreneur's list of the top 500 franchisors in the United States.
 Rather than expand to additional states, the company planned to focus on opening additional locations in the six states in which it was already operating.

-In February 2000, Pizza Factory had 105 locations when it signed an agreement with Forman Industries, a Boston-based conglomerate, to open a restaurant in China.
-Pizza Factory had previously opened a test store in Beijing approximately six months earlier.
-The new China location was expected to open in mid-March 2000, in Shenyang, while another one was expected to open in Dalian by the end of the year.
-The Wheelers sold the original Oakhurst restaurant to an employee on April 1, 2008.